 What's on these labels?

-Since January 1, 2019, AFNOR labeling has consisted of 7 mandatory pictograms (Note: before this date, only 5 pictograms were mandatory).
+Since January 1, 2019, AFNOR labeling has consisted of 7 mandatory pictograms (NB: before this date, only 5 pictograms were mandatory).

 You will find a triangle containing an exclamation mark, accompanied by 6 pictograms intended to provide safety advice on the use of candles.